 - A pad of paper to track the songs is also helpful.
 If you are a little competitive you’ll want to know how many songs you’ve identified.

 Just for Giggles: 5 Laugh Out Loud with these Fun Car Games for Adults

 Some of the best travel games for adults are those that make you laugh.
 It’s so easy to get stressed out about delays, construction and finding a place to eat that you momentarily forget that the purpose of your vacation is to have fun.
 Ever been there?

 from Ingrid at Fabulous and Fun Life

-My top tip for relieving boredom on long road trips is playing car trip bingo.
-Prior to the trip I make up bingo cards for all the cars occupants listing 20 items to search for along the journey.
-I try to list a mix of items with varying degrees of difficulty to be found along the road and in towns that we pass through such as a car towing a caravan, a camper van, a red porsche, a sign containing the word ‘population’ on it, an adult pushing a pram and a boy on a skateboard etc. It is the front seat passenger’s job to remind the driver of items they still need to find.
+This is the classic game for road trips no adventure should be without!
+Prior to the trip, I make up bingo cards for all the cars occupants listing 20 items to search for along the journey.
+I try to list a mix of items with varying degrees of difficulty to be found along the road and in towns that we pass through such as a car towing a caravan, a camper van, a red Porsche, a sign containing the word ‘population’ on it, an adult pushing a pram and a boy on a skateboard etc. It is the front seat passenger’s job to remind the driver of items they still need to find.

 The Game of 5 Things

 from Bret Love & Mary Gabbett of Blue Ridge Mountains Travel Guide